Table of Contents

-- Most popular type of dog harness among pet owners, which means that there are many different styles and patterns to choose from.
+- The most popular type of dog harness among pet owners means that there are many different styles and patterns to choose from.

 - Do not provide enough control over bigger dogs with serious walking issues, particularly pulling on the leash or jumping up.